Background and philosophy

 Deliberately low yields.

-From the very outset most of the estate’s vineyards were re-planted with improved varieties grafted onto low-yield root-stock.
-Over 10 hectares of the original Chasselas were thus re-planted with higher-quality varieties.
-Aligoté now thrives at Peney, as does Chardonnay at Chouilly and on the Peissy plateau, along with Pinot Noir and Cabernet Sauvignon.
-While some varieties require deep soils, others do better in stratified sediment.
 Vineyard density is limited to 3,300-4,000 vines per hectare in order to reduce yields and thereby achieve higher concentration of the grape juice.
-The yield of each vine is also restricted every year by means of the so-called green harvest we conduct in July.
+The yield of each vine is also restricted every year by means of the so-called green harvest we carry out in July.
 Any bunches of grapes in excess of the vine’s optimal yield are thus removed prematurely by hand.